-The 4-H'ers name must be on the registration papers for all purebred animals.
+The 4-H members name must be on the registration papers for all purebred animals.
 The registration papers can have multiple names as long as they are from the same family.
 All papers MUST be on the fairgrounds and WILL BE checked.
-If papers are not on the fairgrounds, 4-H'er will be disqualified from showing.
+If papers are not on the fairgrounds, 4-H member will be disqualified from showing.

-- 1. An exhibitor may enter up to two entries per class.
-If two entries are made, the second entry must be shown by another Stephenson County 4-H'er.
-Only one premium per class will be paid. - 2.
-Please read the General Livestock and health and ownership rules in this booklet. - 3.
-All beef projects must have been born after January 1, 2023 and have all milk teeth in place with no permanent teeth showing, with the exception of breeding stock. - 4.
-All beef projects must be dehorned. - 5.
+- 1. All Cattle exhibited at Illinois county fairs will be required to have an electronic 840 tag.
+This is for all Beef projects.
+If you have any questions, contact the Extension Office, (815) 235-4125. - 2.
+An exhibitor may enter up to two entries per class.
+If two entries are made, the second entry must be shown by another Stephenson County 4-H member.
+Only one premium per class will be paid. - 3.
+Please read the General Livestock and health and ownership rules in this Show book. - 4.
+All beef projects must have been born after January 1, 2024 and have all milk teeth in place with no permanent teeth showing, with the exception of breeding stock. - 5.
+All beef projects must be dehorned. - 6.
 All beef projects will be weighed before the 4-H Beef Show.
 NO EXCEPTIONS!
 They must weigh a minimum of 900 lbs.
-All Purebred breeding stock and Purebred steer ownership papers will be checked at this time. - 6.
-If an animal is found to be in the wrong class, the 4-H Extension Staff will check the original Show Enrollment Form and work with the superintendent to decide what classes that animal will show in. - 7.
-When choosing Grand Champions, ALL Champions and Reserve Champions will be called back into the ring. - 8.
-Bucket Calf projects will be shown first, followed by Showmanship, heifer show and steer classes last. - 9.
-It is highly recommended that all steers be weighed at the February County weigh-in. - 10.
+All Purebred breeding stock and Purebred steer ownership papers will be checked at this time. - 7.
+If an animal is found to be in the wrong class, the 4-H Extension Staff will check the original Show Enrollment Form and work with the superintendent to decide what classes that animal will show in. - 8.
+When choosing Grand Champions, ALL Champions and Reserve Champions will be called back into the ring. - 9.
+Bucket Calf projects will be shown first, followed by Showmanship, heifer show and steer classes last. - 10.
+It is highly recommended that all steers be weighed at the February County weigh-in. - 11.
 All Beef classes will be a "no fit" show meaning you may only use show sheen or a similar product.
-No adhesives of any kind may be used. - 11.
+No adhesives of any kind may be used. - 12.
 All beef exhibitors MUST come in the northeast gate of the fairgrounds off Walnut Road.